-In previous works \cite{pan2020vortex,mokhtari2017collective}, it was shown that the rotation of a single vortex mainly depends on the obstacle diameter.
-We state that, for two obstacles, their distance (gap), as well as the particle density, can also be an important factor that determine correlations.
-Therefore, we present the results of the dependence of the correlation function on the gap, obstacle diameter, and particle density.
+It was shown \cite{pan2020vortex,mokhtari2017collective} that the rotation of a single vortex mainly depends on the obstacle diameter.
+We state that, for two obstacles, the gap, as well as the particle density, can also be important factors that determine correlations.
+Therefore, we present the results of the dependence of the correlation function on the obstacle diameter $D$, gap $\delta$, and particle density $\phi$.